 Oh my days.
 Now if you’re not a geek, you probably won’t care about a few aeroplanes or space shuttles, but YOU SHOULD.
 The NASA exhibitions were insane, there were artefacts and shuttles from different Apollo missions, like space suits, pens, journals, engines – it was SO cool.

-As you can tell by my face though I was mainly super excited about seeing Amelia Earhart’s plane, Lockheed, that she flew across the Atlantic Ocean in.
-I mean as the first woman to fly solo across the Atlantic can you blame me?!
+I was mainly super excited about seeing Amelia Earhart‘s plane, Lockheed, that she flew across the Atlantic Ocean in.
+I mean as the plane of the first woman to fly solo across the Atlantic can you blame me?!
 I can tick that off the bucket list.

 I also LOVED the gift shop because first, who doesn’t love a gift shop?!
 And second, they had a whole stand full of children’s books about women who changed the world – politicians, doctors, authors, nurses, pilots, engineers, and books of notable female scientists with gorgeous illustrations and brimming with facts to empower young women.
 GO AMERICA.
-I mean there were also books that stated the US won the first world war, and several shops full of legit Trump merchandise, so maybe not so much, BUT I’ll give them a lil victory for their feminist lit.
-Yay.
+I mean there were also books that stated the US won the First World War and several shops full of legitimate Trump merchandise (you don’t get that in the UK), so maybe not so much, BUT I’ll give them a little victory for their display feminist literature.